qpdf/qpdf/manual/cli.rst

    transformations.
 The library functionality backing this option was added for the benefit of programs that want to create *n-up* page layouts and other similar things that don't work well with annotations.
-The :samp:`{option}` parameter may be any of the
+The value of :samp:`{parameter}` may be any of the
    following:

-   .. list-table:: Flatten Annotation Options
+   .. list-table:: Flatten Annotation Parameters
       :widths: 10 80
       :header-rows: 0